wouyang628/SettingUpEventService/README.md

 # Notes
 1. Error "405 Method Not Allowed" when posting events to Appformix.
 restart the docker restart appformix-controller and try. due to the license being applied after the controller container has started.
 The routes are conditional on the license.

+2. when using "td-agent-gem install fluent-plugin-snmptrap", it does not work.
+The code in /opt/td-agent/embedded/lib/ruby/gems/2.4.0/gems/fluent-plugin-snmptrap-0.0.1/lib/fluent/plugin/in_snmptrap.rb looks different from the code in the orignal repo/plugin.
+I have to manually copy fluent-plugin-snmptrap/lib/fluent/plugin/in_snmptrap.rb to /opt/td-agent/embedded/lib/ruby/gems/2.4.0/gems/fluent-plugin-snmptrap-0.0.1/lib/fluent/plugin/in_snmptrap.rb